 - Short attention span: As they have grown up with constant access to the internet and social media, Gen Alpha kids may have shorter attention spans than previous generations and be focused more on instant gratification.

-- Independent: As they have grown up in a world where they have easy access to information and resources, Gen Alpha kids tend to be independent learners and thinkers, who are able to find information and solutions on their own.
+- Independent: As they have grown up in a world where they have easy access to information and resources, Gen Alpha children tend to be independent learners and thinkers, who are able to find information and solutions on their own.

 - Environmentally conscious: Gen Alpha is known for being environmentally aware, they are more likely to be interested in environmental issues and sustainability, and more likely to support actions that benefit the environment.
 Generation Alpha is even more environmentally aware than Generation Z, they have grown up in a time where environmental issues are more pressing and more in the public consciousness.
 They are more understanding of climate change and the effect it is having on our world, so much so that